itoulou/unicorn-attractor/README.md

 * __View issue__
-    * Any user can vote for the issue signalling that they have this issue too by clikcing the chevron where the vote number will increase by 1 if toggled once and decreased by 1 if toggled again.
+    * Any user can vote for the issue signalling that they have this issue too by clicking the chevron where the vote number will increase by 1 if toggled once and decreased by 1 if toggled again.
     * The author of the user can display whether or not the issue has been fixed by clicking
     * the 'Done' button which will produce a red tick signalling that the issue has been fixed, letting other users know that they have the same issue, they can find the solution here.
     * Only the author of the issue can edit an issue.
 If they wish to do so then they can click 'Edit issue' where they will be redirected to a form similar to that of 'Create a Ticket'.
-    * Only the author can delete the issue if they wish by clikcing 'Delete issue'.
+    * Only the author can delete the issue if they wish by clicking 'Delete issue'.
     * Any user can comment if they wish by clicking 'Add comment' by a which a modal will appear where they would fill out a form with their comment content.
 This comment will be displayed on the viewed issue page itself.